 event.
 Aside from the indoor attractions there are

 areas dedicated to people cosplaying (costume play).

 You’ll have the chance to photograph great cosplayers

 well as geek out over your favorite characters.

 Note: Due to the high attendance of the event we will be using public transportation to reach the venue as it will be faster.

-Today we will be going to the Ghibli Museum and Suginami Animation Museum.
+Today we will be going to the Ghibli Museum.
 The Ghibli Museum has various exhibitions featuring the works by Studio Ghibli.
 This includes the work desk of Hayao Miyazaki, some of his sketches, and original movie that cannot be seen outside of the museum.
 Then we will shop to our heart’s content at Nakano Broadway, which has many old school anime and idol shops for fans.
 The shops span over three floors as the anime related ones are scattered among the levels.
 No anime tour is complete without a visit to Akihabara.
 Here you will have the chance to go shopping for your Otaku needs.
 Do not forget to see UDX Building, Kanda Myojin Shrine, and oh so many cafes.
 Yuo will then Tokyo's largest Pokémon Centers in Ikebukuro.
 This is a merchandise heaven for all Pokémon fans.

 In the morning, you will be taken to Asakusa Kannon